Dual-Track Jewish Studies Program

 It is important to note that students in each of the tracks receive instruction separately from their peers only during Jewish Studies.
-All students are grouped by learning level for General Studies instruction (as scheduling allows), and participate in all communal celebrations, trips, specials, recess, and lunch together with their grade-level peers.
+All students participate in all communal celebrations, trips, specials, recess, and lunch together with their grade-level peers.

 Learn more about HBHA's Dual-Track Jewish Studies Program.